 Think of the home as a six-sided box in which all six sides need to have the most cost-effective insulation possible.
 The R-values on each side of the box, as determined by energy modeling, must be sufficient to reach the zero net energy goals.
 Thicker walls, deeper floor assembly and raised heel trusses for the roof may need to be included in the design to accommodate sufficient insulation depth depending on the insulation materials and methods selected.
 Depending on the local climate, the use of dense-pack fiberglass or cellulose insulation may require, 8″ to 12″ thick, double walls with off-set studs to provide adequate space in the walls for the insulation.
 The R-value for each side of the six sides should be detailed on the plans.
 Moisture related issues should be considered in the design of highly insulated and airtight building assemblies such as these.
 Designing assemblies that are both breathable and airtight prevents moisture related challenges.

 Design with a Continuous Air Barrier

 One option to consider is to move the thermal boundary from the ceiling to the roof by insulating the rafters (a.k.a. a “hot roof”) by applying spray foam to the underside of the roof sheathing, creating an exterior air barrier.
 Drywall on the interior face of the roof rafters would serve as the interior air barrier.
-This alignment of the thermal boundary with the roof can simplify air sealing details and create interior spaces ventilation ducts and other mechanical equipment.
+This alignment of the thermal boundary with the roof can simplify air-sealing details and create interior spaces for ventilation ducts and other mechanical equipment.
 The cost effectiveness of this approach and the environmental issues of spray foam should be carefully evaluated

 Minimizing Thermal Bridging